How to help with Reading & Writing at Home

 Learning Letter Sounds

-Each phoneme (sound) that the children learn will incorporate a mnemonic (picture or phrase), which will help the children to remember the sound the letter/s make.
+Each phoneme (sound) that the children learn will incorporate a mnemonic (picture or phrase), which will help the children to remember the sound the grapheme (the sound written down) makes.
 The letters are not introduced in alphabetical order but in a carefully selected sequence that teaches groups of letters that can be used to make simple words.
 Sounds will be introduced at a rate of 4 a week.
-Ask your child to point out the sounds they have learnt using the grapheme mat.
+Ask your child to point out the sounds they have learnt on the grapheme mat.

 Letter Formation